miica37/Nvil-and-My-Setup/docs/transformations.rst

 Axis Move/Rotate/Scale <W/E/R> (StreamLine Tool)
 *********************************************************************

-Axis Move/Rotate/Scale are a set of streamline tools that I played with recently.
+I have only tried out Axis Move/Rotate/Scale recently.
 While learning Blender, I grown fond of its Grab/Rotate/Scale combo with x/y/z, for example < G > followed by < X > will translate selected object in X Axis.
-You can also specify the value of how much you want to transform, which is quite handy when rotating, for example < R >, < Z >, < 9 >, < 0 > will rotate selected object by 90 degree in Z. I am pretty stoked when I found Nvil also has this option, albeit Blender's one still has a better feel to it.
+You can also specify the value of how much you want to transform, which is quite handy when rotating, for example < R >, < Z >, < 9 >, < 0 > will rotate selected object by 90 degree in Z. I was quite happy to see Nvil also has this option, although I think Blender still has a much better implementation.

 .. image:: /images/Axis-Move-and-Scale.gif
 	:align: center